-Social and Behavioral Deficits
+Social Deficits and Empathy Deficits

 Given their empathy and communication deficits, children with autism experience the social work to be unpredictable and frightening.
 They find social interactions to be unnatural and quite stressful.
 Rather than embracing relationships, most children with autism try to avoid them, choosing rather to take refuge and comfort in their own isolated worlds.
 They do not reciprocate play and they do not engage in normal play activities without prompting.
 They also avoid meeting other people's gaze, and tend instead to fixate their eyes away from people, on to inanimate objects or parts of objects.